 The internationalisation of educational and training systems, labour markets, and the increased mobility of people and jobs have implications on the ways that skills are recognised, validated and accredited and on cross-border recognition of qualifications.

-Qualifications frameworks based on learning outcomes is one of the tools that has been used to reform and expand educational and training provision in ways that will raise skills levels, improve labour market productivity and contribute to sustainable development.
+Qualifications frameworks based on learning outcomes are tools that have been used to reform and expand educational and training provision in ways that will raise skills levels, improve labour market productivity and contribute to sustainable development.

 The Shanghai Consensus (2012) recommended the development of international guidelines on quality assurance for the recognition of qualifications based on learning outcomes.
-UNESCO is developing these guidelines, in partnership with regional and global organizations, UNESCO has in the last few years been developing a system of World Reference Levels (WRL) which can be used to translate learning outcomes into an internationally recognized form to facilitate the comparison of qualifications and skills.
+In collaboration with experts, international partners and regional and global organizations, UNESCO has in the last few years been developing a system of World Reference Levels (WRL) which can be used to translate learning outcomes into an internationally recognized form to facilitate the comparison of qualifications and skills.

 Global Inventory of Regional and National Qualifications Frameworks